 Bridgeport Trestle Table with Red Oak

 Red Oak is only grown in North America and is readily available making it the most economical of all hard woods.
+It’s simple and effective.
 Many of us live in homes and apartments with doors, floors & wall trims made of Red Oak.
+It’s comparable to Oak in many ways and is often a popular pick for someone looking for a more budget-friendly heirloom piece.

 Quarter Sawn White Oak